Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Lorna Rodriguez-Rodriguez

 A prospective trial was conducted at City of Hope in which every new patient diagnosed with cancer over a two-year span was given the opportunity to participate through informed consent.
 After a wealth of demographic information was obtained, each patient’s germline DNA and tumor DNA were sequenced, and this data was assessed with respect to patient outcomes and clinical care.
 First, patients with homologous recombination deficiency (HRD) tumors were considered.
 These patients had either breast cancer, prostate cancer, ovarian cancer, or pancreatic cancer.
 Participants were also asked to self-identify as having one or more of five ancestries: African ancestry, European ancestry, South Asian ancestry, East Asian ancestry, or Native ancestry.
-Latinx patients almost exclusively self-identified as a mix of European and Native ancestry.
+Latino patients almost exclusively self-identified as a mix of European and Native ancestry.

 Among patients with African ancestry, 87.7% had BMI values that were overweight or obese, which was the highest percentage of all the groups.
-Those with European and Native ancestry, the Latinx group, had the second highest value at 79.7%.
+Those with European and Native ancestry, the Latino group, had the second highest value at 79.7%.
 The East Asian group had the lowest percentage of participants with overweight or obese BMI values, at 51.3%.

-When compared to the European group, Latinx breast cancer patients had a higher percentage of tumors that were homologous recombination deficiency (HRD)-positive.
+When compared to the European group, Latino breast cancer patients had a higher percentage of tumors that were homologous recombination deficiency (HRD)-positive.
 The average age of diagnosis was also nearly ten years younger than the average age among those of European ancestry.
-Previous studies have similarly reported a younger average age of breast cancer diagnosis among Latinx women, suggesting that this group may benefit from starting breast cancer screenings at an earlier age.
+Previous studies have similarly reported a younger average age of breast cancer diagnosis among Latina women, suggesting that this group may benefit from starting breast cancer screenings at an earlier age.

 Metabolic Versus Mutation Cancer Mechanisms

 Dr. Rodriguez-Rodriguez also set out to discover if obesity can lead to the activation of tumor-inducing pathways, since it is known that hyperinsulinemia can activate metabolic pathways that block growth inhibition and enhance cell proliferation.
-Endometrial cancer patients of European ancestry who were obese were found to have more alterations in phosphoinositide 3-kinase (PI3K) pathways when compared to obese Latinx patients.
-This could mean that tumors in the Latinx cohort are more metabolically driven, whereas tumors in the European cohort are typically driven by mutations.
+Endometrial cancer patients of European ancestry who were obese were found to have more alterations in phosphoinositide 3-kinase (PI3K) pathways when compared to obese Latino patients.
+This could mean that tumors in the Latino cohort are more metabolically driven, whereas tumors in the European cohort are typically driven by mutations.

 Patients with a BMI under 25 were found to have a higher recurrence/progression of endometrial cancer when compared to those with a BMI of 25 or more, a trend that was exaggerated in the Latinx cohort.
 This could be because those with a lower BMI had tumors that were driven by mutation, leading to poorer outcomes.
 Those with a higher BMI, on the other hand, may have had tumors that were metabolically driven and, therefore, less aggressive.